Outer functors and a general operadic framework: The Lie case

 \part{The Lie case}

-Part \ref{part2} specializes to the case $\opd= \lie$ over a field $\kring$ of characteristic zero, taking $\mu \in \lie(2)$ to be the generator.
-The main objective is to explain the relationship between $\flie^\mu$ and the category of outer functors of $\gr\op$, where $\gr$ is the category of finitely-generated free groups (see Theorem \ref{thm:outer_mu}).
+We now specialize to the case $\opd= \lie$ over $\kring=\rat$, taking $\mu \in \lie(2)$ to be the generator corresponding to $[-,-]$.
+The main result explains the relationship between $\flie^\mu$ and the category of outer functors on $\gr\op$, where $\gr$ is the category of finitely-generated free groups.